6s096-iap24/6s096-iap24.github.io/_pages/home.md

 ## LOGISTICS
 ### LECTURE
-- Starting from Monday, January 22: Lectures Tuesday through Thursday @ 10:30am - 12pm in 34.303 (may change locations, depending on enrollment)
+- Starting from Monday, January 22: Lectures Tuesday through Thursday @ 10:30am - 12pm in 32.255 (note the updated enrollment)
 - Lectures are in-person and over Zoom, but will *not* be recorded, although lecture notes will be released.
 - Attendance and active participation is *highly encouraged* to facilitate an enriching learning environment for everyone